a-sit-plus/warden-supreme/docs/docs/bg/privacy.md

 Mobile attestation systems fall into two categories:

 * **Evidence-based** attestation returns cryptographic statements you verify yourself.
-This favors data minimization, explainability, and local policy control because your backend decides based on attested fields rather than third-party verdicts.
+This favors data minimization, explainability, and local policy control because your back-end decides based on attested fields rather than third-party verdicts.
 * **Verdict-based** services return labels (for example, “meets device integrity”) computed by a provider from telemetry you send them.
 This is convenient for anti-abuse but introduces per-request data flows to that provider, couples access